Weaverize/dynamic-binding/readme.md

 For Custom Elements the datastore can have any name.
 For Polymer we use the Polymer's datastore `__data` (with two `_`).
 To expose a Polymer property it should have the flag `notify : true` in its definition.

 ## Overloading your Element
 To make an element's properties bindable your have to overload it with this library.
+This can be done at run time by calling `new Binder` on the object you want to bind with.
+It can also be done in a class declaration either by calling `new Binder` in the constructor or using the class mixin (meant mainly for Polymer Elements) which is the second method presented thereafter.

 ### `new Binder(element, datastore)`
 Native elements are overloaded by the contructor of the Binder class.